-A few days ago I found myself in Williamsburg, Brooklyn, walking around Bedford Avenue, where I like to hang out whenever I am in NYC.
-On the wall to my left was the by-now familiar image of a beaten man down on his luck, sitting under the quote, ‘I used to be worth something,’ which I had first seen a year ago, maybe more.
-Only this time round I saw a recently added inscription.
+A few days ago I found myself in Williamsburg, Brooklyn, walking around Bedford Avenue, where I like to hang out when I’m in NY.
+On the wall to my left was the by-now familiar image of a beaten man down on his luck, sitting under the quote, ‘I used to be worth something.’
+The first time I saw this piece of street art was a year ago, maybe more.
+I’d gotten familiar with it by now.

 It said, ‘Fuck this sad fool.’

 Oh yeah?
-Well, fuck you, asshole.
-You are pitiful.
-A disgrace.
+Well, fuck you, asshole!
+You’re pitiful!
+A disgrace!
 Look at you, wallowing in the mire of your own defeat, trying to score sympathy points.
 All you deserve is for your image to be either erased, never to be seen again, or defaced, making sure that people who see it know what you represent: a victim mentality.

 But the artist got it wrong.
-He or she chose to depict the callousness of modern times through the image of an idle person, a man who used to be worth something, and who is now worth nothing, not because of what was done to him by others, but because of what he chooses to do about it: nothing.
+He or she chose to depict the callousness of modern times through the image of an idle person, a man who used to be worth something, and who’s now worth nothing, not because of what was done to him, but because of what he chooses to do about it: nothing.

-Better let the image do the talking.
-It can say so much more by just sitting there, provoking people’s emotions.
+Should have let the image do the talking.
+It expresses so much more by just sitting there, tapping people’s emotions as is.